perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 elements of a parameter called `@_`.
 That's pretty much what a Perl 5 subroutine does.
 The only important difference is that in Perl 6 that slurpy `@_` is, like all Perl 6 parameters, constant by default.
-So, if we want the *exact* behaviour of a Perl 5 subroutine â including being able to modify elements of `@_` â we need to be explicit:
+So, if we want the *exact* behaviour of a Perl 5 subroutine — including being able to modify elements of `@_` — we need to be explicit:

     sub part (*@_ is rw) {...}